How to Make Your Winter Wedding Stand Out

 - If you’re looking for an artistic, contemporary look, consider metal vases for your flowers.
 This can complement any shimmery shades, such as any gold and silver used throughout your color scheme.

 - However, metals don’t have to look modern; they can also provide a timeless appearance.
 Think about incorporating metals into your lighting, as well as dazzling golds into your dinnerware.
 This will give your venue a sense of drama and elegance.

 Outdoor Photography That Fits Your Winter Wedding Theme

-When we developed The Estate, we did so knowing that picture perfection is an improtant part of any wedding.
-One of the most lovely and exciting parts about having a wedding in the winter is the snow.
+When we developed The Estate, we did so with the knowledge that picture perfection is an important part of any wedding.
+For example, one of the most lovely and exciting parts of having a winter wedding is the snow.
 This natural element can look wonderful in your wedding photos, providing a sense of festivity and charm.